lenovo/puppet.lenovo-lxca/README.md

 ## Usage
 ### Types and Providers
-In this POC, 3 types and the respective providers have been implemented - lxca_node, lxca_chassis, lxca_resource
+There are types and the respective providers have been implemented - lxca_node, lxca_chassis, lxca_resource ...

 lxca_nodes accepts the following ensurable methods: discover_all, discover_managed, discover_unmanaged, filter_by_chassis, filter_by_uuid, power_on, power_off, power_restart, blink_led, turn_on_led, turn_off_led